awslabs/aws-encryption-sdk-specification/changes/2020-06-09_wrapping-key-identifiers/change.md

 that identifies the grouping or categorization for the wrapping keys that keyring can access.

+The key namespace MUST be a string value.

 ### key name

 A configuration value for a keyring that identifies a single wrapping key within a key namespace.

+The key name MUST be a string value.

 ### provider ID